The following Centers and Institutes are defined per Coded Memorandum AA-2014-18 of the California State University Chancellor.

 The Center for History-Social Science Education is dedicated to the pursuit of excellence in history and social science education.
 The Center is affiliated with the California History-Social Science Project.
 The Center provides professional development for K-12 teachers.
 Historian and other specialists work collaboratively with teachers to improve the teaching and learning of history-social science in the schools.

-Dr. John Wilkins, Director
+Dr. Matthew Jones, Director

 Office: NSM A-115B